mle86/php-wq/doc/Ref_JobResult_class.md

 If you don't use the WorkProcessor class, you won't need this class either.
-If you do use the WorkProcessor class but your job handlers always either succeed or throw some `RuntimeException`, you won't need this class either – it's useful only if you want additional control over the re-try mechanism without throwing exceptions.
+If you do use the WorkProcessor class but your job handlers always either succeed or throw an exception, you won't need this class either – it's useful only if you want additional control over the re-try mechanism without throwing exceptions.